awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 + Make sure to configure both your AWS DMS replication instance and your Kafka cluster in the same virtual private cloud \(VPC\) based on Amazon VPC and in the same security group\.
 The Kafka cluster can either be an Amazon MSK instance or your own Kafka instance running on Amazon EC2\.
 For more information, see [Setting up a network for a replication instance](CHAP_ReplicationInstance.VPC.md)\.
 **Note**
 To specify a security group for Amazon MSK, on the **Create cluster** page, choose **Advanced settings**, select **Customize settings**, and select the security group or accept the default if it is the same as for your replication instance\.
++ Full LOB mode is not supported\.
 + Specify a Kafka configuration file for your cluster with properties that allow AWS DMS to automatically create new topics\.
 Include the setting, `auto.create.topics.enable = true`\.
 If you are using Amazon MSK, you can specify the default configuration when you create your Kafka cluster, then change the `auto.create.topics.enable` setting to `true`\.
 For more information about the default configuration settings, see [The default Amazon MSK configuration](https://docs.aws.amazon.com/msk/latest/developerguide/msk-default-configuration.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.
-If you need to modify an existing Kafka cluster created using Amazon MSK, run the AWS CLI command `aws kafka create-configuration` to update your Kafka configuration, as in the example following:
+If you need to modify an existing Kafka cluster created using Amazon MSK, run the AWS CLI command `aws kafka create-configuration` to update your Kafka configuration, as in the following example:

   ```
   14:38:41 $ aws kafka create-configuration --name "kafka-configuration" --kafka-versions "2.2.1" --server-properties file://~/kafka_configuration